upcmd/updocs-content/logs/c0070_vvvv.md

     cmd( 1):
     echo """school address {{.mystory}}""" > /tmp/mystory.txt

+    cmd=>:
-     \_ echo """school address   Once when I was six years old I saw a magnificent picture in a book, called True Stories from Nature, about the primeval forest.
+    echo """school address   Once when I was six years old I saw a magnificent picture in a book, called True Stories from Nature, about the primeval forest.
 It was a picture of a boa constrictor in the act of swallowing an animal.
 Here is a copy of the drawing.

         boa constrictor swallowing an animal
       In the book it said: "Boa constrictors swallow their prey whole, without chewing it.
 After that they are not able to move, and they sleep through the six months that they need for digestion."